 • Proof of the journey purpose;

-• Evidence that he or she has the intention to leave from the U.S. after his or her journey.
-An immigration attorney in Miami can provide more details on what this evidence can consist of; and/or
+• Evidence that he or she has the intention to leave the U.S. after his or her journey.
+An immigration attorney in USA can provide more details on what this evidence can consist of; and/or

 • Proof that the applicant has enough financial means to make the trip or that another individual will cover the trip costs.

 If you are a crew member and you need a crew visa for the U.S., we can assist you with the application process.
 We invite you to get in touch with our immigration lawyers in the United States .
 You can rely on us for applying for USA citizenship and C-1/D visas.